The Nurtured Capsule

 1.Take the Quiz → Share your stage, style, and closet favorites.2.
 I Create Your Capsule → Using your input and algorithm-based styling, I build a wardrobe just for you.3.
 You Get Your PDF Capsule → Delivered straight to your inbox, with outfits, links, and style notes.

-The Nurtured Capsule Guides:
+The Nurtured Capsule Files:

-Basics to get you started
+Basics and Trends to get you started

-Favorite Basics for Pregnancy + PostpartumGetting dressed in pregnancy and postpartum is tough.
+Fall Basics for Pregnancy + PostpartumGetting dressed in pregnancy and postpartum is tough.
 Your body is changing, your energy is limited, and most clothes don’t feel right.
 But having a few basics you can count on makes everything easier.
 These are pieces I recommend starting with — things that mix, match, and grow with you.1.
 Black LeggingsNot maternity — just a solid pair of leggings that stretch with you through pregnancy and bounce back for postpartum.
 Pockets are a lifesaver for phones, pacis, or snacks.
 Wear them with oversized tees, under dresses, or with a button-up shirt open on top.

 👉 Link2.
 Nursing Bra or TankComfort first.
 A soft bra or a double-duty nursing tank works under everything — and makes feeding easier without looking like “nursing clothes.”